For organ | Written in 2012 | Duration: c.15 minutes

 For piano | Written in 2008 | Duration: c.8 minutes

-Pianobox was written for Marcus Andrews and first performed by him in Notting Hill Community Church, London, on 29 January 2009.
-This is a live recording of that performance below; you can also buy a copy of the score on eBay.
+This piece was also written for Marcus Andrews, and first performed by him in Notting Hill Community Church, London, in January 2009.
+You can listen to a live recording of that performance below; you can also buy a copy of the score on eBay.

 Music For a City Wedding

 For organ | Written in 2006 | Duration: c.3 minutes

 This piece was written for two friends and first performed at their wedding at St Mary le Bow, London.
 You can print off the score for free here.

 For piano | Written in 2002 | Duration: 1 minute